-To allocate and keep a record of the unallowed losses, use Worksheets 5, 6, and 7 of Form 8582.
-List each activity of the PTP in Worksheet 5.
+To allocate and keep a record of the unallowed losses, use Parts VII, VIII, and IX of Form 8582.
+List each activity of the PTP in Part VII.
 Enter the overall loss from each activity in column (a).
-Complete column (b) of Worksheet 5 according to its instructions.
-Multiply the total unallowed loss from the PTP by each ratio in column (b) and enter the result in column (c) of Worksheet 5.
-Then, complete Worksheet 6 if all the loss from the same activity is to be reported on one form or schedule.
-Use Worksheet 7 instead of Worksheet 6 if you have more than one loss to be reported on different forms or schedules for the same activity.
-Enter the net loss plus any prior year unallowed losses in column (a) of Worksheet 6 (or Worksheet 7, if applicable).
-The losses in column (c) of Worksheet 6 (column (e) of Worksheet 7) are the allowed losses to report on the forms or schedules.
+Complete Part VII, column (b), according to its instructions.
+Multiply the total unallowed loss from the PTP by each ratio in column (b) and enter the result in Part VII, column (c).
+Then, complete Part VIII if all the loss from the same activity is to be reported on one form or schedule.
+Use Part IX instead of Part VIII if you have more than one loss to be reported on different forms or schedules for the same activity.
+Enter the net loss plus any prior year unallowed losses in Part VIII, column (a) (or Part IX, if applicable).
+The losses in Part VIII, column (c) (Part IX, column (e)) are the allowed losses to report on the forms or schedules.
 Report both these losses and any income from the PTP on the forms and schedules you normally use.